LdDl/odam/ROADMAP.md

 * Integrate Kalman tracker
 * Extend configuration of conf.json file.
     * Allow to configure draw methods for each type of detected objects
+* Additional field 'targeted objects' (it's called 'detect_classes' actually) in [odam.VirtualLine](virtual_lines.go#11) struct.
+After it's done odam.VirtualLine will be able to detect e.g. only pedestrians or only motorbikes

 ### W.I.P
 * design: current BBoxes and text info on imshow()/mjpeg-server are...ugly
 * provide video examples to show what this software capable of.